terriburns/Talks/InclusiveTechComs.md

 ![](imgs/gender.png)

-^think about default pronouns and app uses
-^think about options in sign up forms
+^Things to things about: default pronouns a technology uses.
+Gender options in sign up forms.

 ---